Jesus’ Third Galilean Tour

 The Third Galilean Tour had caused great disturbance for the Jewish leaders (Mark 6:14).
 So, after the Passover a group of religious leaders from Jerusalem came and accused Him of breaking down the religious requirements (Mark 7:1–23).
 But He silenced them by exposing their hypocrisy, and they were filled with anger which put His life in danger.

-So, in line with His advice to the disciples, He took time off from Galilee for a time (Matt.
-10:14, 23), as He had from Judea the year before when He was rejected by the leaders there (Matt.
-4:12).
+So, in line with His advice to the disciples, He took time off from Galilee for a time (Matthew 10:14, 23), as He had from Judea the year before when He was rejected by the leaders there (Matthew 4:12).
 This retirement northward closed His ministry in Galilee and took place less than one year before His death.

 In that area, Jesus performed only one miracle during His visit to Phoenicia.
 This visit was not a missionary journey like the three tours of Galilee were.
 For Jesus isolated Himself from the masses and kept His presence there a secret (Mark 7:24).